-^{} Per the most recent contract between the Fire members and the City of Grand Rapids, Firefighter members hired between January 10, 2012 and August 13, 2019 may choose one of the higher multipliers (2.2%, 2.4%, 2.6%, or 2.8%) and have this multiplier take effect as early as six months after their date of hire.
-Firefighter members hired after August 13, 2019 may select one of the higher multipliers listed above beginning at six months of service, but their election will not be retroactive.
+^{} Firefighter members hired between January 10, 2012 and August 13, 2019 will have a 2.0% multiplier for the first five years of employment, but may choose one of the higher multipliers (2.2%, 2.4%, 2.6%, or 2.8%) and have this multiplier take effect as early as six months after their date of hire by making additional member contributions.
+Firefighter members hired after August 13, 2019 may select one of the higher multipliers listed above beginning at six months of service and until the member's five-year anniversary, but their election will not be retroactive.

-[#] Per the most recent contract between the Police Officers and Sergeants members and the City of Grand Rapids, Police Officer members hired between December 20, 2011 and August 31, 2019 may choose one of the higher multipliers (2.2%, 2.4%, 2.6%, or 2.8%) and have this multiplier take effect as early as six months after their date of hire.
-Police Officer members hired on or after September 1, 2019 must make their election no later than six months following their date of hire and the election will be effective as of the member's six-month employment anniversary.
+^{} Police Officer and Sergeant members hired between December 20, 2011 and August 31, 2019 will have a 2.0% multiplier for the first five years of employment, but may choose one of the higher multipliers (2.2%, 2.4%, 2.6%, or 2.8%) and have this multiplier take effect as early as six months after their date of hire by making additional member contributions.
+Police Officer members hired on or after September 1, 2019 must make their multiplier election no later than six months following their date of hire and the election will be effective as of the member's six-month employment anniversary.

 Police Command members hired on or after December 20, 2011 will have a 2.0% multiplier for the first five years of employment.
 Members may then irrevocably elect that multiplier, or, by making higher member contributions, elect a higher multiplier for all future service (2.2%, 2.4%, 2.6%, or 2.8%).
+Police Command members promoted from the Police Officers and Sergeants unit retain their multiplier election.